 * * *

-If you enjoyed this review of Werner Herzog’s Lessons of Darkness, check out the automachination YouTube channel and the ArtiFact Podcast.
+If you enjoyed this review of Werner Herzog’s Lessons of Darkness, consider supporting us and get patron-only content on our Patreon page.
+This will help the growth of this site, the automachination YouTube channel, and the ArtiFact Podcast.
 Recent episodes include a breakdown of Elizabeth Barrett Browning’s Aurora Leigh, a dissection of Kurt Vonnegut’s classic novel, Galapagos, and a long discussion of photography from Alfred Stieglitz to Fan Ho and Vivian Maier.

 More from Gabriel Massó: Challenging Genre: On Fred Zinnemann’s “High Noon” (1952), Modernization Done Right: “Iphigenia” (1977) by Michael Cacoyannis, On Todd Phillips’s “Joker” (2019): Laughable, Yet Humorless